alexboia/BluetoothKeepAlive.WinTrayService/README.md

 - I felt I had to jump through a lot of hoops to make it happen;
 - I realised I didn't actually need to work at that level, but only feed it something to keep it active.

-So I was left with only the audio code, but, since its purpose is what it is, the name stuch.
+So I was left with only the audio code, but, since its purpose is what it is, the name stuck.

 Also lazyness.